-There is plenty of wildlife here, you could see black bears, roosevelt elk, black tail deer, wolves, cougars and many types of smaller creatures along with river otters, look in the forest for an abundance of of bird life.
+There is plenty of wildlife here, you could see black bears, Roosevelt elk, blacktail deer, wolves, cougars and many types of smaller creatures along with river otters, look in the forest for an abundance of birdlife.
 Camping is great and please remember to bring your camera.

-Klaklakama Lake or might i say, klaklakama lakes, there are two of them, are called the highlight of the Nimpkish Valley by some, I do agree.
-You can access these lakes with a car.
+Klaklakama Lake or might I say, klaklakama lakes, there are two of them, are called the highlight of the Nimpkish Valley by some, I do agree.
+You can access these lakes in a car.
 There are two recreational sites on the lakes with good boat launches and some great fishing.